TyloRoberts/fosvis/README.md

 # fasta contigs file (all contigs in one file)
 contigs = '<path_to_contigs_fasta_file>'

-# File path to a directory where the project folder will be created
+# File path to a directory where the project folder will be created (no slash at end of path)
 output_dir = '<path_to_an_output_directory>'

 # A Project Name (no spaces - output directory will be created with this name)